mikolmogorov/Ragout/docs/USAGE.md

 they are "local" and do not violate the genome structure (probably, most of them even will not be detected as missassembles by quality assesment tools like Quast).

+As this step may take a lot of time for assemblies with big number of contigs, you may skip it by specifying "--no-refine" option.

 Useful scripts